 A business plan can have several purposes.
 The main ones usually are:

-- To establish the fundamental viability of your project
+- To establish the fundamental business viability of your project

 - To document your plan for the business